redcode-labs/neurax/README.md

 ### Finding new targets
 Function `NeuraxScan(func(string))` enables detection of active hosts on local network.
 It's only argument is a callback function that is called in background for every active host.
-Host is treated as active when it has at least 1 open port, is not already infected + fullfils conditions specified within `N`.
+Host is treated as active when it has at least 1 open port, is not already infected + fullfils conditions specified within `N.`

 `NeuraxScan()` runs as infinite loop - it scans whole subnet specified by `.Cidr` config entry and when every host is scanned, function sleeps for an interval given in `.ScanInterval`.